rkrocha/guac_script/README.md

 # guac.sh

-A script to make life easier when using 42SP's Guacamole remote terminal.<br><br>
+A script to make life easier when using 42SP's Guacamole remote terminal.<br>

-Adds aliases, a more helpful shell prompt, colors to some commands, some configs, and a script to initialize your ssh keys once you have copied them.<br><br>
+Adds aliases, a more helpful shell prompt, colors to some commands, some configs, and a script to initialize your ssh keys once you have copied them.<br>

 Usage on Guacamole terminal:
 ```shell